mitchharpur/openshift-console-debugging/README.md

 # Instructions
 - ## 1) Read [Debugging The Console](./docs/debugging/debugging-go.md)
+  > This document will help you to understand how go debugging works in both VSCode and the terminal

 - ## 2) Install the [required software](install-requirements.md)
   > <span style="color:red;">***Note :***</span> Verify that $GOPATH is a valid value and ``` go version ; go env ``` return valid values